KallynGowdy/DeclareServer/docs/routing.md

   - If you return a response to the client, routes will not get in the way of that and change it up.
   - Unless you specify, routes will not automatically rewrite the URL to point to the canonical endpoint.
 4. Routes in Servant follow a path through content endpoints.
   - Content endpoints are what they say they are.
-Places where data is exposed to the outside world.
+Places where data is exposed to the services.
   - Content endpoints are where you talk to your data access layer.

 So, with those "out of the way", we can talk about the two routing APIs that Servant provides.